Monday, May 4th, 2015

 Take time off from beachcombing for a beer at Westport Brewing Co.
 Photo credit: Pappi Swarner

 Westport Brewing operates a three-barrel system, which it digs as brewer Chris Goehrung enjoys churning out different beers as fast as folks will empty the kegs.
-Raised in Phoenix, Goehrung met his wife, Amber, in San Francisco where he learned to love craft beer.
-One thing led to another, and Goehrung became the brewery’s fourth brewmaster, launching his career with his favorite Riptide Red IRA, a spicy malt and citrus treat brewed with Melanoidin and Victory malts and Cascade, Chinook, Columbus and Citra hops.
+Raised in Phoenix, Goehrung met his wife, Amber, in San Francisco, where he learned to love craft beer.
+One thing led to another, and Goehrung became the brewery’s fourth brewmaster, launching his career with his favorite Riptide Red IRA, a spicy malt and citrus treat brewed with Melanoidin and Victory malts and Cascade, Chinook, Columbus, and Citra hops.
 Goehrung’s light Cohasset Cream Ale and Shoalwater Stout are crowd favorites.
-The locals, which make up 50 percent of the business in the winter and 20 percent in the summer, enjoy the stout as the popular Westport coffee roaster Tinderbox add its Matchbox Blend coffee to the rich, full-bodied stout.
+The locals, who make up 50 percent of the business in the winter and 20 percent in the summer, enjoy the stout as the popular Westport coffee roaster Tinderbox adds its Matchbox Blend coffee to the rich, full-bodied stout.

 BOG WATER BREWING CO., 2858 S. Forrest St., Westport, 360.268.7082,